waku-org/specs/standards/core/rln-contract.md

 - The size of the deposit MUST depend on the specified rate limit.
 - In case of a successful registration:
 	- the new membership MUST become _Active_;
-	- the new membership MUST have an expiration term `T` and a grace period duration `G`;
+	- the new membership MUST have an active state duration `A` and a grace period duration `G`;
 	- the current total rate limit MUST be incremented by the rate limit of the new membership.
 #### Overwriting other memberships